 Being an IOSH member is a plus with so many benefits to you as a health and safety professional.

 That being said, I don’t think anyone will overlook all these benefits and will postpone taking decisive action towards becoming a member.

 For further questions on how you can go about it.
-Use the link to send in your questions directly to IOSH inbox.
+Use the link to send your questions directly to IOSH inbox.
 They would be glad to guide you properly.

 - The LOTO procedure that every safety officer should know.